irvinlim/acf-recaptcha/README.md

 # ACF reCAPTCHA Field

-**[Advanced Custom Fields](http://www.advancedcustomfields.com/)** custom field type for Google's reCAPTCHA, to be used on frontend forms.
+**[Advanced Custom Fields](http://www.advancedcustomfields.com/)** custom field type for Google's No-CAPTCHA reCAPTCHA, to be used on frontend forms.

 ![Google reCAPTCHA]
 (https://www.google.com/recaptcha/intro/images/hero-recaptcha-demo.gif)

 Support for ACF v4 coming soon.

+## About No-CAPTCHA reCAPTCHA

+You can find more information on reCAPTCHA [here](https://www.google.com/recaptcha/intro/index.html).
+Google introduced a new form of CAPTCHA in 2013 that proved to be easier to solve by humans yet considerably harder for bots to bypass, by introducing a simple checkbox which is all that's needed for humans to pass the verification.

 ## Instructions